KhayelihleMfeka/Data-Science-Projects/Sales Forecast Prediction Using Python/README.md

 **Code**

-You can find the code for this project [here]().
+You can find the code for this project [here](https://github.com/KhayelihleMfeka/Data-Science-Projects/blob/main/Sales%20Forecast%20Prediction%20Using%20Python/Sales%20Forecast%20Prediction%20Project.ipynb).

 File overview:

-market_prediction.ipynb - a Jupyter notebook that contains all of the code.
+Sales Forecast Prediction Project.ipynb - a Jupyter notebook that contains all of the code.